 AI For Active Roof Leak Calls

-iando.ai answers active roof-leak, storm-damage, tarp-now, ceiling-stain, skylight, flashing, and after-hours roofing calls 24/7 so urgent buyers get classified, documented, and routed with a believable next step.
+iando.ai answers active roof leak, storm damage, tarp now, ceiling stain, skylight, flashing, attic, and after-hours roofing calls 24/7 so urgent buyers get classified, documented, and sent to a credible next step.

-Built for roofing teams where the first answer has to lower panic, capture water-entry and access context, avoid unsafe roof advice, and create a dispatch-or-callback path before the caller keeps shopping.
+Built for roofing teams where the first minute has to lower panic, capture water entry and access context, avoid unsafe roof advice, and create a dispatch or callback path before the caller keeps shopping.

-Edit call volume, buyer intent, 25% lift, and average roof repair value.
+Edit call volume, qualified intent, 25% lift, and average roof repair value.

 The business case for emergency roofing active-leak calls

-For emergency roofing, ROI is recovered tarp-now jobs, leak inspections, storm-damage repairs, replacement estimates, and fewer urgent buyers lost to the first roofer who answers.
+For emergency roofing, ROI is recovered tarp now jobs, leak inspections, storm damage repairs, replacement estimates, and fewer urgent buyers lost to the first roofer who answers.
+The model here shows about 26 recovered active-leak next steps and $370,656 in annual planning value before local close rates are applied.

 - Dispatchable, inspection-ready, or estimate-ready share of those calls